How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Simplifying or skipping probate isn’t possible in some states though if there’s a house involved.

-As previously mentioned, estates that include a house almost always require probate.
+As previously mentioned, estates with a house almost always require probate.
 This is in part because the decedent’s home is often sold during the probate process as part of the dissolution of the estate.

-And anyone who’s ever sold a home knows that the sale process is both complex and potentially lengthy, even without the extra burdens added by probate.
+Anyone who’s ever sold a home knows that the selling process is complex and potentially lengthy, even without the extra burdens added by probate.

 For starters, you can’t even hire a real estate agent until the court legally names you as the personal representative, or executor, for the estate.
 In fact, you’re legally not allowed to do anything with the house until that happens.